Aman1337g/Cpp-notes-and-codes/README.md

 > It is a combination of two words namely poly means **many** and morphs means **forms**.

 In OOPs, a function can take many forms according to different circumstances.
 Same function can behave differently with different signature.
 This polymorphic behavior can be **static** or **dynamic**.

+## 10 - Objects Memory Allocation in C++

+- The way memory is allocated to variables and functions of the class is different even though they both are from the same class.

+- The memory is only allocated to the variables of the class when the object is created.
+- The memory is not allocated to the variables when the class is declared.
+- At the same time, single variables can have different values for different objects, so every object has an individual copy of all the variables of the class.
+- Memory is allocated to the function only once when the class is declared.
+So the objects don’t have individual copies of functions only one copy is shared among each object.